 Undertaking research is of course an important and expected part of the job, and faculty members have a high degree of autonomy in how they do this, whether as sole researcher, or in conjunction with colleagues whether based within the Department, elsewhere in LSE, or outside LSE.
 There are opportunities for collaboration with LSE research centres and institutes (see above).
-There is a Departmental seminar series and many other seminar series in research centres, institutes, and other departments; and faculty are expected to participate in the research culture of the Department.
+There is a lively departmental programme of Events including the departmental seminar series and the Annual Social Policy lecture.
+Associated research centres also have their own seminar series, and there are opportunities to attend seminars hosted by institutes and other departments.
+Faculty are expected to participate in the research culture of the Department.